Mavin-db/TryHackMe/README.md

 ## Currently on the SOC-1 pathway & some rooms of Jr Penetration Tester & Security Engineer.
 (March 2026)
 I have continued through the pathways maintaining my streak.
 Try Hack Me at present is revision of prevision pathways as i prepare for the certifications.
 SEC0 and SEC1. aas I don't really need to do SEC0, i thought it would be a great opportunity to see how the THM exams are done and to also check in on my knowledge.

 In February I dedicated my time to The Google Cyber Certificate.
 I spent 3 weeks every day to complete it.
-IN March I dedicated my time to the GRC Mastery course and ISO27001 lead auditor certicate.
+In March I dedicated my time to the GRC Mastery course and ISO27001 lead auditor certicate.